RT5x/Cpp-Course/README.md

 # Cpp_Course
-This repository includes notes and example code I made for an open-source C++ course.
+This repository includes notes and example code I made for an existing open-source C++ course.
 Work in progress.